LSU River Studies - Clint Willson

 Understanding The River

-“One of our responsibilities here at the Center for River Studies is to first help people understand how the southcentral and southeast Louisiana coast form,” says Wilson. “… Think about the Mississippi Watershed as almost a big funnel.”
+“One of our responsibilities here at the Center for River Studies is to first help people understand how the southcentral and southeast Louisiana coast form,” says Willson. “… Think about the Mississippi Watershed as almost a big funnel.”

 At some point in your life, you’ve probably added too much liquid too fast into a funnel.
 Because the river is situated between two mountain ranges – the Appalachias and Rockies – snow melts into the watershed every spring.
 Now add rain to the mix, and you might witness an overflow.

 “One thing that we all need to be aware of is the consequences of small actions and how you can have cumulative impacts.”

 Since 1543, the Mississippi River has flooded 43 times.
 The longest period of flooding was in 2019, lasting 226 days.
 When European settlers arrived, they tried to stop the flooding by building the first levee in 1718.
 Now, there are approximately 1,000 miles of levees alongside each side of the Mississippi River.

 “When we made the decision to levee the river to protect the people along the river, to protect the industries, and to maintain navigation,” says Willson, “we almost completely disconnected southcentral and southeastern Louisiana from getting the water, the sediment, the nutrients – in other words, we cut off the blood supply.”

 The nutrients carried by the sediment are vital to the health of the surrounding wetlands.
 The Mississippi River and its floodplains are home to at least 260 species of fish, 50 mammal species, and 145 species of amphibians and reptiles, and 60% of all North American birds make a pit stop at the Mississippi during their migratory flyaway.

 These sediments also form the southcentral and southeast Louisiana coast.